Book of the Ancestor trilogy

-Red Sister is a 2017 fantasy novel by Mark Lawrence.
-Nona Grey is a young girl who trains at a convent for future assassins.
-Red Sister is the first novel in the Book of the Ancestor trilogy.
-The novel was nominated for the 2018 David Gemmell Awards for Fantasy.
+The Book of the Ancestor trilogy is a series of three fantasy novels by Mark Lawrence.
+It comprises Red Sister (2017), Grey Sister (2018), and Holy Sister (2019).
+The three novels tell the story of Nona Grey, a peasant girl with mystical abilities.
+Red Sister was nominated for the 2018 David Gemmell Awards for Fantasy.

 Plot

+Premise

-The planet Abeth was originally settled by four tribes with various abilities.
+The planet Abeth was originally settled by four tribes.
 The hunska have superhuman speed; the gerant have superhuman strength, the marjal can work elemental magic; the quantal can work larger magics.
 Children born on Abeth may have access to one (or rarely, multiple) bloodline powers.
 Abeth’s dying red giant sun cannot generate sufficient heat to prevent a global ice age.
 Abeth’s man-made moon refracts sunlight onto a narrow strip of land circling the globe.
 This Corridor, only fifty miles wide, is the only unfrozen land on the planet.
 It comprises several kingdoms fighting for control of the planet’s resources.

+Red Sister

-Nona Grey is a peasant girl living in a remote village in the Corridor.
+Nona Grey is a peasant girl living in a remote village.
 She is purchased by a slave trader who recognizes that she has hunska blood.
 She is brought to the capital of the Empire, where she attacks a noble named Raymel Tacsis.
-She is saved from execution by Abbess Glass of the Sweet Mercy Convent.
+Raymel is seriously injured; his family’s priests are able to save him, but in the process he is possessed by a demon.
+Nona is saved from execution by Abbess Glass of the Sweet Mercy Convent, who recognizes Nona’s abilities.

-Nona trains in the arts of combat and subterfuge at Sweet Mercy.
-Along the way, she meets fellow novice Arabella (Ara).
-Various nobles believe that Ara is the Argatha, a savior destined to save Abeth.
-Abbess Glass convinces the nobility that Nona is the Shield, destined to protect the Argatha.
-With her training, Nona recognizes that she also has quantal and marjal talents.
-Nona also meets a mysterious student named Zole and her bodyguard Yisht.
-Nona realizes that Yisht is attempting to steal a valuable artifact from Sweet Mercy: the shipheart, which was left by the original settlers of Abeth.
-With four shiphearts, one can control the moon which is protecting Abeth from a permanent ice age.
-Nona and the other students defeat Yisht and save the shipheart.
+At Sweet Mercy, Nona trains with other novices including Arabella "Ara" Jotsis, a noble, and Zole, a girl from the ice tribes.
+Many believe that Zole is the Argatha, or Chosen One, who will save Abeth.
+Nona learns that Zole's bodyguard Yisht is attempting to steal a valuable artifact from Sweet Mercy: the shipheart, which was left by the original settlers of Abeth.
+With four shiphearts, one can control the moon.
+Nona and the other students fight Yisht, who escapes with the shipheart.

+The Tacsis family hires Noi-Guin assassins to kill Nona as revenge for her attack on Raymel.
+Nona and the other students fight off the assassins; Nona is able to use her powers to kill Raymel.

-In a frame story, an adult Nona and Ara are attacked by members of the Empire’s nobility.
+In a frame story, an adult Nona and Ara are attacked by Noi-Guin assassins and Lano Tacsis, Raymel's brother.
 They are betrayed by Clera, a former student at Sweet Mercy.
 Nona attempts to convince Clera to join them against the Empire’s army.